RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

-We investigate whether {\Recover} can generalize beyond the training distribution in various ways: (a.)
-What is the performance on test cases drawn from the same distribution as the training set? (b.)
-Can {\Recover} generalize to unseen drug pairs? (c.)
-Can {\Recover} leverage observations from other cell lines in order to improve the predictions on the MCF7 cell line? (d.)
-Can {\Recover} predict the synergy of an unseen combination on the MCF7 cell line (using information on the drug combination tested in other cell lines)? (e.)
-Can {\Recover} predictions transfer between the NCI-ALMANAC and O'Neil 2016 studies?
-These tasks are illustrated graphically in Figure \ref{fig:out_of_dist_diagram}.
-Through understanding the capacity for the generalisation of {\Recover}, we can design prospective experiments with greater confidence of success.
+\Review{We investigate whether {\Recover} can generalize beyond the training (and validation) set in various ways: (i.)
+What is the performance on test cases drawn from the same distribution as the training set?
+Can {\Recover} generalize when (ii.) one of the drugs is unseen (during training), or (iii.) when both of the drugs are unseen?
+These tasks are illustrated graphically in Figure \ref{fig:out_of_dist_diagram}A. In Appendix~\ref{app:baseline_model_comparison}, we also present additional scenarios wherein we consider multiple cell lines and performance when our training and test sets come from different studies.
+For each task, we benchmark against several alternative models along with \Recover, including a linear support vector machine (SVM), Boosting Trees and DeepSynergy \cite{preuer2018deepsynergy}.
+In addition, we evaluate a version of {\Recover} without the invariance module, and another version for which the identities of the drugs (as well as cell lines) have been shuffled, see Appendix~\ref{app:baseline_model_comparison} for model details and their hyperparameter optimization.
+Through understanding the capacity for the generalisation of {\Recover}, we can design prospective experiments with greater confidence of success.}

-Depending on the task at hand, the model configuration will differ slightly.
-For all tasks (excluding task (b.)), the drug feature representations consists of the Morgan fingerprints \citep{morgan1965generation} concatenated with a \textit{one-hot} encoding specifying the identity of drug.
-For task (b.), only the Morgan fingerprint is used.
-When several cell lines are available, the model is conditioned on cell lines using feature-wise linear modulation (FiLM) \cite{perez2018film}, see Appendix \ref{sec:cell_line_conditioning}.
-The cell line features are either a one-hot encoding of the cell line for tasks (c.) and (e.), or some information about mutations and basal level of mRNA gene expression for task (d.).